Whiteknight/Acquaintance/docs/PubSub.md

 ### Default Topic

-The default topic is an empty string.
-Null strings are coalesced to the empty string.
-These three calls are all equivalent:
+The default topic, if none is provided, is the empty string.
+For Subscribers, the `null` topic represents a wildcard to subscribe to all topics for the given payload type.
+For publishers, a `null` topic is coalesced to the default topic (empty string).
+When publishing messages, these three calls are all equivalent:

 ```csharp
 messageBus.Publish<int>("", 1);